-Although customer ordering has evolved over time towards digital transactions, the warehouse procedures still remain relatively similar in principles of receiving, sorting, storing and dispatch of goods.
+Although customer ordering has evolved over time towards digital transactions.
+The warehouse procedures still remain relatively similar in principles of receiving, sorting, storing and dispatch of goods.

 Behind every successful warehouse is a system, whether it is entirely automated with machines or systems used by people.
 Many warehouse systems are still paper based and is far behind the technology used to place orders.

 .
 As many prefer to keep to their paper based methods, that have sustained them through the past.
-Although there are many downfalls to this dated method and its important to assess your warehouse and how it would be impacted by a WMS.
+Bear in mind there are many downfalls to this dated method.
+Making it important to assess your warehouse and how it would be impacted by a WMS.